CyberZHG/MineForces/README.md

 ### Force New Tag

 Each problem in a problem suite should have at least one tag that has not appeared before.

+### Random Order

+The problems in a problem suite will show in random order.

 ## License

 GPL-2.0